Skip to main content

 Output 03

-A product file or store update
+A product file or approved export

 How review and approval work